storyful/storyful-mrss-doc/README.md

 *   media:content with url to the video file and the lang (typically en) of the video file.
 *   media:keywords as written by Storyful staff.
 *   media:category as chosen by Storyful staff.
 *   media:thumbnail with the url of a key frame from the video.
+Items may have more than one thumbnail reference with alternative sizes and crops.
+The width and height of thumbnails are included as attributes, if known.

 * There are also several Ooyala elements which are temporary and should not be relied on.
 * The category elements usually contain keywords that our journalists associate with each piece of content.
 However, if required, a feed can by configured to use IPTC categories in these elements instead.
 The ‘scheme’ attribute is only present when IPTC categories are enabled on the feed.